-Emergency Services Health's Lifelong Hospital and Lifelong Combined includes cover for in-hospital services relating to In vitro fertilisation (IVF) and other assisted reproductive services that treat infertility.
+Emergency Services Health's Gold Hospital and Gold Combined includes cover for in-hospital services relating to In vitro fertilisation (IVF) and other assisted reproductive services that treat infertility.
 Normal waiting periods apply including the 12 month waiting period for pre-existing conditions.

 It’s important to be aware that IVF treatment has several stages and only the components that involve an admission to hospital as an ‘in-patient’ as well as those services that have a valid medicare item number are eligible for benefits.